VoxLogicA-Project/VoxLogicA-UI/README.md

 - `yarn test` - Run tests
 - `yarn test:coverage` - Run tests with coverage report

+## Credits

+This software has been developed by Antonio Strippoli as part of his Master Thesis project, under the joint supervision of [dr. Vincenzo Ciancia](https://dblp.org/pid/50/1930.html), [Prof. Fabio Gadducci](https://dblp.org/pid/g/FabioGadducci.html), [dr. Mieke Massink](https://dblp.org/pid/79/1724.html), and the guidance of [dr. Giovanna Broccia](https://dblp.org/pid/207/2093.html) for user testing and design.

+A big thanks as well to all the people who contributed to this project through suggestions, feedback, testing, and code contributions.
+Every bit of help, no matter how small, has been invaluable in making VoxLogicA UI better.

 ## License

 VoxLogica UI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.